U.S. DEPARTMENT OF STATE

 F. APPLICATION EVALUATION CRITERIA

-Professional capacity and record on previous grants: The organization or individual has expertise in its stated field and has demonstrated its ability to implement the program, including strong financial managements and appropriate personnel.
+- Professional capacity and record on previous grants: The organization or individual has expertise in its stated field and has demonstrated its ability to implement the program, including strong financial management and appropriate personnel.
 (10 points)

 G. FEDERAL AWARD ADMINISTRATION INFORMATION

 The grant award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
 The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses after the start date shown on the grant award document signed by the Grants Officer.

 If a proposal is selected for funding, the Department of State has no obligation to provide any additional future funding.
 Renewal of an award to increase funding or extend the period of performance is at the discretion of the Department of State.